 These combination drugs, which include pairings with empagliflozin (brand names Synjardy and Synjardy XR), dapagliflozin (Xigduo XR), and ertugliflozin (Segluromet), work by helping the kidneys to excrete more glucose through the urine, which reduces overall blood glucose levels.

-Other less-common combination drugs that have been shown to be highly effective in decreasing HbA1c levels are “triple combination therapies” that include metformin plus a DPP-4 inhibitor and a sulfonylurea (two additional classes of type 2 diabetes medication).
+Other less-common combination drugs that are highly effective in decreasing HbA1c levels are “triple combination therapies” that include metformin plus a DPP-4 inhibitor and a sulfonylurea (two additional classes of type 2 diabetes medication).

 Small-scale trials with this triple combination drug yielded significant HbA1c improvements.
 Subsequent triple-combination trials using other active ingredients have shown broader effectiveness for larger groups of people with type 2 diabetes.